scikit-learn-contrib/scikit-matter/docs/src/selection.rst

 .. code-block:: python

     from skmatter.feature_selection import PCovCUR

     selector = PCovCUR(
         n_to_select=4,
         progress_bar=True,
-                        score_threshold=1E-12
+        score_threshold=1e-12,
         full=False,
         # float, default=0.5
         # The PCovR mixing parameter, as described in PCovR as alpha
-                        mixing = 0.5,
+        mixing=0.5,
         # int, number of eigenvectors to use in computing pi
-                        k = 1,
+        k=1,
         # int, number of steps after which to recompute pi
-                        recompute_every = 1,
+        recompute_every=1,
         # float, threshold below which scores will be considered 0, defaults to 1E-12
-                        tolerance=1E-12,
+        tolerance=1e-12,
     )
     selector.fit(X, y)

     Xr = selector.transform(X)